tlevine/open-data-a-la-loupe/anglais.md

 Open data makes government accessible and comprehensible.
 Governments publish data about projects, decisions, and public accounts, and this facilitates citizen engagement.

-Finally, open data shines some light on improvements in public services by making them visible, accessible (and reactive???).
+Finally, open data changes our perspective on government services by making them visible, accessible (and reactive???).
 We're not in the 20th century anymore.

 Everyone wins when we open up data.